MisterCalvin/supermicro-java-ikvm/README.md

 ![Virtual Media](screenshots/virtualmedia.png)

 # Supermicro Java iKVM Viewer Docker
 A Docker container for connecting to Supermicro Java based iKVM Viewers, built from [jlesage/docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui).
 No more hunting down old versions of Java, enabling insecure legacy algorithms, or configuring other solutions such as OpenWebStart or IcedTea-Web on multiple computers.
 Simply start the container, open your browser, and use your KVM viewer.
-Please see the [Disclaimers & Current Bugs](#disclaimers-&-current-bugs) before using.
+Please see [Disclaimers & Current Bugs](#disclaimers--current-bugs) before using.

 ### docker compose
 ```